xenioushk/wpfm-faq-collector-addon/README.md

 ![Options panel](https://xenioushk.github.io/docs-plugins-addon/wpfm-addon/img/options/1.jpg)

 **Ask Question Tab Title:** This option allows you to set any title for the question submission tab.
-Default value: "Ask A Question.".
+Default value: `Ask A Question`.

-**Ask Tab Position:** By default, "Question Tab" will display at the last position of the tab.
+**Ask Tab Position:** By default, `Question Tab` will display at the last position of the tab.
 However, you can alter the order by entering a different value in the "Ask Tab Position" input box.
 For example, if you want to set the first position of the tab, then set value to 1

 **Disable Captcha:** To protect users from external spam, the plugin included a random math captcha.
 However, if you wish, you can disable it from here.